turbot/steampipe-mod-aws-tags/README.md

 IFS=$OLDIFS
 ```

-### Common Dimensions
+### Common and Tag Dimensions

-The benchmark queries use common properties (like `account_id`, `connection_name` and `region`) that are defined in the form of a default list of strings in the `mod.sp` file.
+The benchmark queries use common properties (like `account_id`, `connection_name` and `region`) and tags that are defined in the form of a default list of strings in the `mod.sp` file.
 These properties can be overwritten in several ways:

 - Copy and rename the `steampipe.spvars.example` file to `steampipe.spvars`, and then modify the variable values inside that file
 - Pass in a value on the command line: